PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

   - Multiple customers can share the same infrastructure and applications with security and privacy
   - Multiple customers are serviced from the same physical resources
 - **Rapid elasticity and scalability:**
-  - Automatically and quickly acquire and dispose resources when needed
+  - Automatically and quickly acquire and dispose of resources when needed
   - Quickly and easily scale based on demand
 - **Measured service:**
   - Usage is measured, users pay correctly for what they have used